 You are permitted to accept and keep gifts paid for by third parties of very low value, such as umbrellas, pens, diaries and small branded items.
-Other gifts should be politely declined in the first instance, pending authorisation in writing from the Company Bribery Officer.
-We do not intend any offence to the person offering any such gift and you should make it clear that you have no option but to comply with this policy and that you will be pleased to accept the gift if the Company Bribery Officer approves.
+Other gifts should be politely declined in the first instance, pending authorisation in writing from the Company Anti-bribery Officer.
+We do not intend any offence to the person offering any such gift and you should make it clear that you have no option but to comply with this policy and that you will be pleased to accept the gift if the Company Anti-bribery Officer approves.

-In circumstances where declining a gift might cause genuine offence, for instance in countries where the exchange of such gifts is customary between senior people, gifts may be accepted but must be reported immediately to the Company Bribery Officer and recorded in the gift register.
+In circumstances where declining a gift is likely to cause genuine offence, for instance in countries where the exchange of such gifts is customary between senior people and it would be inappropriate to decline the gift pending authorisation, gifts which do not exceed the limits set out below may be accepted without prior approval but must be reported immediately to the Company Anti-bribery Officer and recorded in the gift register.
 Any such gifts must be retained by the Company (not the individual) and may be displayed on company premises or, subject to the requirements of this policy, donated to charity.
+No gift may be accepted if doing so creates or may be perceived to create a conflict of interest.